How to apply

 - Subjects run in 3 week blocks in July and Summer session

-- Flexible structure: subjects can be taken in any sequence
+- Flexible structure: most subjects can be taken in any sequence

 - Live case studies with industry partners